bitwarden/help/_articles/faqs/send-faqs.md

 ### Q: Why can't I create a file Send?

 **A:** Use of text Sends is available to all Bitwarden users, however creation of file Sends is only available for Premium users, including members of a Paid Organization (Families, Teams, or Enterprise).

+### Q: Why can't I create a file Send from a Firefox Browser Extension?

+**A:** In order to browse for a file on the Create Send view in a Firefox Browser Extension, open the extension in the sidebar or pop out a new window using the popout {% icon fa-external-link fa-rotate-270 %} button:

+{% image /send/send-ff-popout.png The popout icon %}

 ### Q: Why are Sends missing from my Send view?